Extended & Professional Education Applicants

 The Golden ID program offers members a variety of benefits on campus, chief among them a substantially discounted flat-fee rate for up to three undergraduate or graduate courses (with 11-unit maximum) in fall or spring terms and for up to two courses (with 7-unit maximum) in the summer.

-Members of the Golden ID program also enjoy substantially discounted parking on campus, free admissions to campus athletic events, discounts to on-campus events that charge admission, and free use of the university’s Cook Library.
+Members of the Golden ID program also enjoy substantially discounted parking on campus (overflow parking only), free admissions to campus athletic events, discounts to on-campus events that charge admission, and free use of the university’s Cook Library.

 Enrollment in courses is permitted on a space-available basis.
 Please note that the